 - USB 3.0 Drive is Not Recognized/ Detected on USB 3.0 Ports

-How to fix USB Device not detected problem on Windows 7, 8 or 10.
+How to fix: USB Storage Device not detected (Code 43) on Windows 7, 8 or 10.

 Before you continue to apply the methods below to resolve the USB 3.0 not recognized problem try to: